alalUDDIN123/javaScript/Readme.md

    - `Use case:` JavaScript is used to enhance user experience on websites by adding interactivity and dynamic content.

-   - `Benefits:` It allows for client-side scripting, reducing server load and improving responsiveness.
+   - `Benefits:` It helps for client-side scripting, reducing server load and improving responsiveness.
 It has a large ecosystem of libraries and frameworks.

    - `Extra information:` JavaScript is different from Java in terms of syntax, purpose, and execution environment.
 Java is a statically typed language used for a wide range of applications.